Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Conclusions

 \section{Conclusions}

-We present sample complexity bounds for learning high-dimensional simplices in noisy regimes.
-Formally speaking, we prove that given a sufficient amount of noisy data, one can estimate a true high-dimensional simplex up to an error which is reciprocal to the standard deviation of the noise.
-Also, a presumably optimal polynomial dependence on a number of parameters, such as dimension has been achieved for the sample complexity of noisy regime which match those of the already-solved noiseless case.
-Our proofs are based on a number of recent techniques which have been previously used on learning of Gaussian mixture models.
-In particular, we use a parameter quantization technique to transform the problem into a density selection task, and ultimately prove the agnostic PAC-learnability of simplices which gives us the desired result for sample complexity.
+We present the first sample complexity bounds for consistent learning of high-dimensional simplices in noisy regimes.
+Formally speaking, we prove that given a sufficient amount of noisy data, one can estimate the true simplex up to an arbitrarily small $\ell_2$-error.
+Also, a presumably optimal polynomial dependence on a number of parameters, such as dimension has been achieved which matches those of the already-solved noiseless case.
+More interestingly, we have found theoretical justification for an already observed phenomenon in practice: The performance of most heuristic methods in learning of high-dimensional simplices undergo a rather sharp phase transition w.r.t. the noise power, where for $\mathrm{SNR}\ge\Omega\left(K^{1/2}\right)$ they behave almost identical to the noiseless case, but their performance severely degrades when $\mathrm{SNR}$ becomes smaller.
+Our proofs are based on a number of recent techniques which have been previously used on learning of Gaussian mixture models, a number of tools from high-dimensional geometry and a novel Fourier-based technique for denoising.
+The latter technique has applications a broader spectra of problems where general recovery of distribution families with certain low-frequency properties from additive Gaussian noise is under question.
 For future directions in this area, one can think of analyzing this problem under a broader noise and distortion model which might match the practice even more.
-Also, improving the bounds, specially trying to eliminate the term $O\left(\mathrm{SNR}^{-1}\right)$ from the overall error is another promising research path.
+Also, finding the first non-trivial and amenable polynomial-time algorithms for this problem is an interesting line of work which has remained open until this day.